YonyUk/pylgen/docs/api/lexer/lexer.md

  - `get_symbol_function`: A function that maps a token type (the enumeration value) and its lexeme (string) to a `Symbol` (terminal) for the parser.
 This bridges the lexer and the grammar.

+!!! important
+    The lexer validates that `get_symbol_function` has the correct annotations:

+    - First parameter: must be a subclass of `TokenType`.

+    - Second parameter: must be `str`.

+    - Return: must be `Symbol`.

  - `ignore_pattern`: A DFA that recognizes characters to ignore (e.g., whitespace).
 The lexer will skip matches of this DFA during tokenization.

  - `check_annotation`: If True, the constructor validates that `get_symbol_function` has the correct annotations (first arg is a subclass of `TokenType`, second is `str`, return is `Symbol`).
 This catches configuration errors early.